-When my Ellie was a baby, she slept in a crib.
+When Ellie was a baby, she slept in a crib.

-My Annie slept in her crib for five hours.
+Annie slept in her crib for maybe five hours.

 Then she slept with me on the floor of her room, next to her crib.

-It was used for trampoline jumping contests during play dates with her little toddler friends.
+She used it for trampoline jumping contests during playdates with her little toddler friends.

 But for sleeping?

-Which made me so happy since I thought I would be going through the same “no baby sleep in crib” scenario with my next child.
+Which made me so happy since I thought I would go through the same “no baby sleep in crib” scenario with my next child.

-I had grand plans but I am weak when it comes to a baby crying.
+I had grand plans, but I am weak with a baby crying.

-Because baby crying.
 Ellie slept in that crib from week two until she was four-years-old, bless her heart.

 I stood strong.

-Anyway, we finally got her into a big girl bed and I said to the hubs, “don’t throw the crib to the curb, I am not ready yet”.
+Anyway, we finally got her into a big girl bed and I said to Mike, “don’t throw the crib to the curb, I am not ready yet”.

-I was done with the whole baby making thing.
+I mean, I was totally done with the whole baby-making thing.

 I have always wanted one or two in my home to hold blankets or magazines.

-But didn’t want to go through the execution of placing one in my home until the past two years for fear my then toddler would climb said ladder.
+But didn’t want to go through the execution of placing one in my home until the past two years for fear my then-toddler would climb the said ladder.

 And she would have climbed the crap out of that ladder.

-So while thinking about my love of ladders, I had a brainstorm moment.
+So while thinking about my love of ladders, I had a brainstorming moment.

-Its been sitting in my basement for two years!!!!!
+It has been sitting in my basement for two years!!!

 A HAAAAAA.
 HAAAAA.